Moshahrani/real-estate-website/README.md

 # Real Estate Website
-This project is a real estate website developed for a client who is a realtor.
-As a freelance software engineer, I have designed and implemented this website to showcase properties and provide a seamless user experience for potential buyers.
+As a freelance software engineer, I have developed a real estate website for a client who is a realtor.
+The website showcases properties and provides a seamless user experience for potential buyers.
+Leveraging the Zillow API, users can explore property listings, view detailed information, and make inquiries directly through the website.
+With a focus on responsiveness, the website ensures optimal display across devices, enabling users to conveniently browse and inquire about homes.

 ## Technologies Used